-- c.
+c.
 The permittee shall submit the results of the valid toxicity test on the DMR for that reporting period in accordance with PART III.D.4 of this permit, as follows below.
 Submit retest information clearly marked as such with the following month's DMR.
-Only results of valid tests are to be reported on the DMR. - ✓ Pimephales promelas (Fathead minnow) - If the No Observed Effect Concentration (NOEC) for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM6C. - Report the NOEC value for survival, Parameter No. TOM6C. - Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM6C. - ✓ Daphnia pulex - If the NOEC for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM3D.
+Only results of valid tests are to be reported on the DMR.

+i.
+Pimephales promelas (Fathead minnow)

+(A) If the No Observed Effect Concentration (NOEC) for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM6C.

+(B)Report the NOEC value for survival, Parameter No. TOM6C.

+(C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM6C.